Joseph O. Prewitt Díaz: Contributions to the Latino community in Pennsylvania

 His weekly long trips from State College, PA to Bethlehem, Chester, Lancaster, and York provided a laboratory for graduate students, an opportunity for parents to seek advice on how to improve the academic and psychosocial well being of their children.
 In 1992 he was instrumental in the development of a Mental Health Clinic in Reading, Pennsylvania, affiliated to the Spanish Speaking Center.
 In September 1992 he left Reading, PA to serve in Hurricane Andrew in Florida and the North Eastern storm in New Jersey.
 He returned to Pennsylvania, this time to the Chester-Upland School District as a School Psychologist.
 As a result of his efforts with linguistically and behaviorally challenged children and their parents, he was awarded the 1998 Pennsylvania Education Association "Human and Civil Rights Award".

 He served in the mid-1990s as a Pastor of the “El Mesías” United Methodist Church in Philadelphia, where he experienced first hand the emotional and spiritual challenges of non-English speaking people living in a large urban environment.
 This discernment period led him to a career change into the humanitarian assistance field with the American Red Cross International Services.

 American Red Cross volunteer and paid staff

 Dr. Joseph O Prewitt Diaz served as volunteer for the American Red Cross since 1976, when he organized Blood drives at Bulkeley High School, Hartford, Connecticut.
 He served from 1992 to 2001 as a volunteer for Disaster Services of the American Red Cross.

 American Red Cross volunteer for Disaster Services

 During that period he served in 24 National Disaster Response operations as a mental health specialist and coordinator in floods, tornadoes, Hurricanes, air crashes, and hurricanes.
-Among the most prominent are Hurricane Andrew 1992; Los Angeles Earthquake in 1994, the Oklahoma City Bombing 1995, in 1998 in Hurricane Georges as the East Region of Puerto Rico Coordinator.
-On the 9/11 attacks He served as a Disaster Mental Health coordinator of the Family Assistance Center in the recovery of UNITED 93 in Shanksville, PA.
+Among the most prominent are Hurricane Andrew in 1992; the Los Angeles earthquake in 1994, the Oklahoma City bombing in 1995, in 1998 in Hurricane Georges as the East Region of Puerto Rico Coordinator.
+Following the September 11 attacks he served as a Disaster Mental Health coordinator of the Family Assistance Center in the recovery of United Airlines Flight 93 in Shanksville, PA.